dpoetonwheels/rbenv-mongo/README.md

  If you need a specific mongodb version or you want to switch between mongodb versions do the following:

- a) You can verify which mongodb versions are available for you to swtich to using the following command:
+ a) You can verify which mongodb versions are available for you to swtich to with the following:

    ~~~ sh
    $ brew versions mongodb